How to use GitHub to report an issue

 - Make sure your software is up to date.

-- Ideally, test an in-development version to see whether your bug has already been fixed.
+- Ideally, test the latest nightly build development version to see whether your bug has already been fixed.

-- Search the Forge to see whether your bug has already been reported.
+- Search in GitHub issues to see whether your bug has already been reported.

 - Write precise steps to reproduce.
 Be specific and verbose: do not fear to give details on how you did reproduce the bug.